Mariners approaching halfway point exceeding expectations, but numbers shed doubts on if they can maintain it

 “But I’ll go back to what I said at the beginning of the year: I felt our club was going to continue to get better as the season progressed, you know as players gain more experience or confidence or they settled into roles in the bullpen, whatever it is going to be.
 I thought we would play better as the season goes on.
 I say that we’re not at the halfway point yet.
 We’re close.
 But I like the way we’re trending.
 We are building a ton of confidence that should help play out through the remainder of the season.”

-The idea of this team being two games over .500 this late into the season seemed improbable on May 23 when it had lost six in a row that included being swept to by the lowly Detroit Tigers at home and the San Diego Padres, which showcased the massive talent discrepancy between a franchise finishing off its rebuild and the other still figuring out when it truly expects to be good.
+The idea of this team being two games over .500 this late into the season seemed improbable on May 23 when it had lost six in a row that included being swept by the lowly Detroit Tigers at home and the San Diego Padres, which showcased the massive talent discrepancy between a franchise finishing off its rebuild and the other still figuring out when it truly expects to be good.
 At 21-26, they had been no-hit twice in two weeks and were slashing .184/.264/.334 over the last 20 games and were the worst hitting team in all of baseball.

 There was also the stretch on the previous road trip where they lost six of eight games and fell to fourth place in the American League West with a 31-35 record.